projectcontour/contour/CONTRIBUTING.md

 Further columns represent decreasing priority, with "Prioritized Backlog" containing cards that are coming soon, all the way to the "Unprioritized" column which contains items currently not yet sorted.

 **Notes for maintainers and contributors**
-- If you are looking for work to pick up, look to the leftmost columns of the project board
+- If you are looking for work to pick up:
+  - Look to the leftmost columns of the project board
+  - *New contributors* can use [this shortcut link](https://github.com/projectcontour/contour/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find good beginner Contour issues to work on and [this shortcut link](https://github.com/projectcontour/contour-operator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find Operator issues
 - When a new Issue or PR is added, add it to the project board and make a best judgement on relative priority so we have a starting place in triage
 - When moving items between columns, please add a comment to the Issue or PR detailing why so we have context in triage sessions